 The rain is making an appearance these months; now it is possible that more than one day will be cloudy.
 It is not something that will prevent us from enjoying our holidays, but sometimes we might need an umbrella.

-Still not sure when to come to Malaga?
+Still not sure about the best time to visit Malaga?
 Well, if we put everything on a scale, we dare to confirm that almost any month of the mid-season is good, especially September.
 But this is very personal, if you don’t want to step on the beach at all and the temperature doesn’t matter to you because what you want is to enjoy the gastronomy of the villages and our culture, then December may sound ideal for your plans.

 If you want something balanced, crowded but not overcrowded and hot but not too hot, June should also be a good option.